 - Also Great: Parrot Anafi

-- The Most Powerful: DJI Mavic Pro 2
+- Best for Photography: DJI Mavic Pro 2

-There are multiple things to consider when buying a drone.
-The fact that you’re in this article about the best foldable drones with camera means that you’re likely looking for something lightweight, small and discrete to take with you on your travels or just to play around with at your local park on a weekend.
+If you are in the market for the best foldable drones with camera, you’re likely looking for something lightweight, small and discrete to take with you on your travels or just to play around with at your local park on a weekend.

-In this article, I want to discuss some of the most important features you should be looking for when purchasing your drone and then I will compare the top foldable versions that are available right now.
+In this article, we want to discuss some of the most important features you should be looking for when purchasing your drone and then I will compare the top foldable models that are available right now.